halujeff5/EarthquakeProj/README.md

 - The SF/Bay Area is home to the San Andreas fault and 6 others making it an active earthquake belt.
 Forecasting earthquakes so the area can prepare, will minimize injuries, and save economic/financial losses due to property damage.

 Data Acquisition and Preprocessing
 - Used usgs.gov query tool to return data from 1.1.10-8.2.20 of earthquakes with magnitude > 0.1 into a .csv file.
 Data collected included 14,116 points with 22 columns.
 The coordinates of the given area is (38.46 to 37.23 latitude, and -121.40 to -123.01 longitude.
+The query tool can be found [here] (https://earthquake.usgs.gov/earthquakes/search/)
 - Data Preprocessing included converting time series data into datetime format
 - The actual time series will consist of the datetime and magnitude of the quake.
 The dependent variable is the quake magnitude.